lxie-0709/TeloComp/README.md

       telocomp_Collinearity -h

 # Usage
-Note: TeloComp needs to be run in the same directory from beginning to end!
+Note: TeloComp requires that you run the telomere complement command in the same directory from start to finish!

 ## Filter